deNBI/simpleVMWorkshop/part3.md

 2. Provide again a name for your instance.
 3. In the flavors sections please choose the **de.NBI large** flavor which has 28 cores available.
-   Click on the Snapshot tab to select your snapshot.
+   Click on the Snapshot tab to select the snapshot **SimpleVMIntro23**.
    ![](figures/startsnap.png)

 4. Please create a volume for your VM and enter your name without whitespace